ekr/tls13-spec/draft-ietf-tls-tls13.md

 ### New Session Ticket Message {#NSTMessage}

 At any time after the server has received the client Finished message, it MAY send a NewSessionTicket message.
-This message creates an association between the ticket value and a secret PSK derived from the resumption master secret.
+This message creates a unique association between the ticket value and a secret PSK derived from the resumption master secret.